Some of HCN's many accomplishments over the years.

-PROTECTED YOUR MAGNIFICENT, WILD NEIGHBORHOOD FORESTS from being cut down in massive, publicly funded “management” and “restoration” projects using chainsaws and heavy equipment like bulldozers that would destroy tens of thousands of healthy trees.
+• PROTECTED YOUR MAGNIFICENT, WILD NEIGHBORHOOD FORESTS from being cut down in massive, publicly funded needless “management” and “restoration” projects using chainsaws and heavy equipment like bulldozers that would have destroyed tens of thousands of healthy trees — without reducing overall wildfire danger.

-FUNDED THREE SUCCESSFUL LAWSUITS TO PREVENT DEFORESTATION and currently involved in a fourth.
+• FUNDED 3 SUCCESSFUL LAWSUITS TO PREVENT DEFORESTATION and currently involved in a fourth.
 Collectively, these legal victories have made our hills safer in the event of a wildfire by keeping them forested, which keeps them cooler and wetter, which wildfire risk.
 READ MORE.
 Legal expenses are HCN’s greatest expense.
-Operational expenses are minimal.
+Operational costs are minimal.
 All board members are unpaid.

 Initiated multi-agency and inter-agency East Bay hills neighborhood disaster preparedness plan (for fires, earthquakes, etc.)